-Above all else, avoid placing the access points behind other objects on the same shelf, especially electronics such as TV, speakers and so on.
-This interferes with the signals.
+It is especially important to avoid placing the devices behind other items on the same shelf, notably electronics like TV sets, speakers, and so on.
+This can block and disturb the wireless signals.

 Three access points are sufficient to provide full coverage and stable performance for the vast majority of homes.